Posted on September 06, 2016

 - Should the mandate apply to all trucks or only new trucks?

 The DOT will use comments submitted by the trucking industry as well as other interested parties when developing the actual mandate.
-To learn more about trucking regulatory compliance, risk management, and coverages, contact us.dot regs, transportation regulations, trucking compliance, trucking safety
+To learn more about trucking regulatory compliance, risk management, and coverages, contact us.Tags: dot regs, transportation regulations, trucking compliance, trucking safety